oasis-open/cti-stix-elevator/docs/warnings.rst

 Threat actor *[id]* title is used for name property                                                                                         717     info
 Using related-to for the *[property]* of *[id]*                                                                                             718     warn
 Using first Threat Actor motivation as primary_motivation.
 If more, as secondary_motivation                                                 719     info
+The published property is required for STIX 2.0 Report *[id]*, using the created property                                                   720     info
 =========================================================================================================================================== ====    =====

 STIX elevator currently doesn't process this content